Shutchon/BasicPythonProgramming/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any questions or feedback, please reach out to your-shutchon.pr@rmuti.ac.th.
+For any questions or feedback, please reach out to shutchon.pr@rmuti.ac.th.

 Happy coding!